openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 Requirements
 ------------

-- Devices running at least OpenWRT 12.09 Attitude Adjustment, older versions of OpenWRT have not worked at all in our tests
+- Devices running at least OpenWrt 12.09 Attitude Adjustment, older versions of OpenWrt have not worked at all in our tests
 - Devices must have enough free RAM to be able to upload the new image to ``/tmp``